CoinCloudGuy/CoinCloud/README.md

 CoinCloud is a set of two programs, called the CoinCloudUploader and the CoinCloudDownloader, which allow you to upload to and retrieve files from the Bitcoin-blockchain.
 Both are free and open source, so if you think that this is a scam(which is fair, to be honest), you can check the source code or, if you don't know how to program, ask a friend that does and should you distrust the precompiled executable jar files, I provided, you can also compile the source code yourself.
 See below for details on that.

 ## Where do I get these programs?
 Above this text you'll see two folders, one called `CoinCloudDownloader` and one called `CoinCloudUploader`.
 In there you'll find specific instructions on how to install and use the respective program, as well as their source code.
+You can also get both programs, as well as their source code by downloading `CoinCloudBundle.zip`.
+Alternatively you can also download `CoinCloudBundle.png`, which provides instructions on how to use both programs and also has them and their source code embedded inside it, in the [Cornelia-format](https://encyclopediadramatica.rs/Embedded_files#Cornelia_format)(the random colored pixels below the actual image).
+To extract the embedded files just follow the instructions in the pink box in the image.

 If you want to get the program from another place, it can be found here:
 1. [Github](https://github.com/CoinCloudGuy/CoinCloud) - https://github.com/CoinCloudGuy/CoinCloud
 2. [Gitgud](https://gitgud.io/CoinCloudGuy/CoinCloud) - https://gitgud.io/CoinCloudGuy/CoinCloud
 3. [Git Center](http://127.0.0.1:43110/126KYGEVcPaw9u7NKA6ZxqBUgFjGxqpF15) (requires [Zeronet](https://zeronet.io/)) - http://127.0.0.1:43110/126KYGEVcPaw9u7NKA6ZxqBUgFjGxqpF15